Abdulhafiz108/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script 6-firstdirectory creates a script that creates a directory named my_first_directory in the /tmp/ directory.
 Script 7-movethatfile moves the file betty from /tmp/ to /tmp/my_first_directory.
-Script 8-firstdelete deletes the file betty in /tmp/my_first_directory Script 9-firstdirdeletion deletes my_first_directory from /tmp
+Script 8-firstdelete deletes the file betty in /tmp/my_first_directory Script 9-firstdirdeletion deletes my_first_directory from /tmp Script 10-back changes the working directory to the previous one